 ARTH 412.
-Women in Italian Renaissance & Baroque Art.
+Gender & Art of the Early Modern Period.
 3 Hours.

-This seminar examines women as subjects, artists, viewers and patrons of art in the Renaissance and Baroque eras.
-Students will read, discuss, and write about a body of interconnected primary and secondary sources and develop the skill of evaluating scholarly arguments.
-Texts to be examined include works by Boccaccio, Petrarch, Leon Battista Alberti, Lorenzo de Medici, Baldassare Castiglione, and Giorgio Vasari.
+This seminar examines gender as it relates both to the creation and study of early modern art.
+Historical gender norms are investigated in relation to the content, artists, viewers and patrons of art of the period c.
+1480-1630.
+Alongside the visual investigation of artworks, students will read, discuss, and write about a body of interconnected primary and secondary sources and develop the skill of evaluating scholarly arguments.

-Prerequisite: ARTH 201 with a minimum grade of D or ARTH 202 with a minimum grade of D or ARTH 210 with a minimum grade of D or ARTH 225 with a minimum grade of D or ARTH 241 with a minimum grade of D.
+Prerequisite: ARTH 201 with a minimum grade of D or ARTH 202 with a minimum grade of D or ARTH 210 with a minimum grade of D or ARTH 220 with a minimum grade of D or ARTH 225 with a minimum grade of D or ARTH 241 with a minimum grade of D.